What’s the secret ingredient for a good logo? The tools, resources, and trade skill that feed into the final product.

 The industry standard for vector art, Adobe Illustrator CC is preferred for logo design (vectors work best for logos since you’ll be manipulating their size often for use in different materials).
 It's a favorite of Adobe fans because of it’s easy integration with Photoshop and InDesign, especially for transferring vector files.
 Illustrator also offers a host of extra features like cloud support, workspace customization, and a strong online community.
 However, the learning curve is steep, so there’s a substantial time investment before you can use it effortlessly for logo design.

 The other major competitor for logo design software is CorelDRAW, mainly because of its LiveSketch.
 Hand-drawn illustrations are a recent trend in logo design, and LiveSketch uses AI to realistically interpret drawn strokes from either drawing tablets or touchscreens.
 It’s the recommended choice for designers who love hand drawing or plan to incorporate illustrations in a lot of their designs.
 The downsides are its price tag ($499 or an annual subscription of $198/year) and that it’s exclusively for Windows.

-Be sure to see what real users have to say on these tools and more on G2 Crowd's graphic design software category.
+Be sure to see what real users have to say on these tools and more on G2 Crowd's vector design software category.